fusioncharts/dev_centre_docs/getting-started/ember/install-using-ember.md

 > Unlike other tech stacks **ember-fusioncharts** can only be used via `npm`.

-Before installing and starting to work with **ember-fusioncharts** component, let's get familiar with the JavaScript files present in the **ember-fusioncharts** package:
+Before installing and starting to work with **ember-fusioncharts** component, let's get familiar with the JavaScript files present in the **FusionCharts** package:

 File Name|Description|
 -|-